Sheriffelrefaey/Sheriffelrefaey/README.md

 - 🛰️ **Earth-Observation & Intelligence systems** — Exploring Large Spatial Foundation models, geospatial AI, satellite/AOI monitoring, real-time map UIs at scale
-- 📈 **Quant on the side** — algo research, financial markets HFTS and local hedge-fund automation rigs
+- 📈 **Quant on the side** — algo research, financial markets HFTs and local hedge-fund automation rigs

 <sub><em>Iguess the ADHD is doing its thing here, turns out a hundred things can all be interesting at once.</em></sub>